DiscountGrocery/myopia-wiki/-Myopia/Session-Notes/-9-Famine/Session-62-Safe-from-harm.md

 	- Pharen shares information from the [5-The-Tome](../../Elements-of-the-Prophecy/5-The-Tome.md).
 - Pharen casts sending on [Evelyn](../../../-Sacrosanct/Characters/Evelyn.md).
 	- I'm Pharen, my group urgently wishes to meet you to discuss the location of an item that you may have information on.
 Reply with location?
-	- If hour intentions are truly pure, meet me in the Kalashtar temple in Upper Menthis.
+	- If your intentions are truly pure, meet me in the Kalashtar temple in Upper Menthis.
 - Headed Up, exploring lower Menthis.
 	- A base of a massive black tower.
 	- Entrance to cogs in Center Bridge district.
 Near where the party first met [Blade](../../Characters/Blade.md) and [Dirge](../../Characters/Dirge.md) and the Dark Six temple.